HenronenGIT/roger-skyline-1/README.md

 Hypervisor: Virtual Box

-Partitions for the Virtual Machine is easiest to do when you are installing VM for the first time.
-Partition can also be done afterwards, but it can be little bit cumbersome.
+Partitions for the Virtual Machine are easiest to do when you are installing VM for the first time.
+The partition can also be done afterward, but it can be a little bit cumbersome.

 How to check partitions from the terminal:\
 `lsblk`